 Our long reads present research and analysis from areas of work in an interactive format.
 You can read them online or download for later.

-With the government due to announce the results of a Spending Review, this long read looks at what we know so far about the pandemic’s impact on elective care in England.
+This long read looks at what we know so far about the pandemic’s impact on elective care in England.

 In the face of daunting costs from the COVID-19 pandemic, our long read looks at what a 1-year Spending Review means for the NHS, social care and policies to improve health over the longer term.